Michael Thomas' Website

 Finally, in the mid-1920s the label made its third appearance, the masters now being Crystalate's own, also issued on Imperial.
 Just to confuse things, these also used a 100- series catalogue range.
 The labels were red with gold printing (similar in style to the second image here).
 Many, if not all, are just pasted over standard Imperial pressings.
 Sometimes these have the same catalogue number as the original Imperial issue.

-name, nothing operatic was ever issued on it.
-The fare was the usual
+the label name, nothing operatic was ever issued on it.
+The fare was the

-popular song, music hall and orchestra music to be found on other cheap
+usual popular song, music hall and orchestra music to be found on other

 Thanks to Bill Dean-Myatt and Rainer Lotz for providing the label photos.